Observational implications of Wald-Gauss-Bonnet topological dark energy: Wald Gauss Bonnet Cosmology

 and thus it depends on the BH formation and merging rate.
-The latter can be approximated by the star formation rate (SFR) best fit model by Madau and Dickinson \cite{Madau:2014bja} as
+We stress that the above relation should be viewed as an effective phenomenological prescription motivated by gravitational thermodynamics and topological considerations, whose observational consequences are investigated in the present work.
+Now, the BH formation and merging rate can be approximated by the star formation rate (SFR) best fit model by Madau and Dickinson \cite{Madau:2014bja} as

 where as the dynamical variable we have used the redshift $z$ defined as $a = (1 + z)^{-1}$, where the scale factor at present is set to $a_{0} = 1$ and thus $z_{0} = 0$.
 If one assumes that only a fraction of stars $f_{BH}$ will become BH progenitors with average mass $\langle m_{\text{prog}} \rangle$, and that from the formed BHs only a fraction of them $f_{bin}$ will be in binary systems, and that only a fraction of them will eventually merge $f_{merge}$, then the rate of active BHs inside the apparent horizon, defined as $N\equiv N_{form} - N_{merge}$ has been calculated in terms of the redshift, for a flat universe $(k = 0)$, as \cite{Tsilioukas:2024seh}